 Both disciplines of thought acknowledge the razor-sharp edge of this distinction in time.
 And it’s obvious why.
 The circulation of a video is viscerally, importantly different to the experience of a live action; consenting to a live action is viscerally, importantly different to consenting to a distributed document of it.
 And yet what Franko so expertly highlights is the way in which this distinction has different politicised effects in the service of different types of power.
 In the case of the law, and in direct contravention of his stated intention (“this is not a witch-hunt against homosexuals …”), Judge Rant used his position to condemn the desires of gay men:

-“People,” said Judge Rant, “sometimes need to be protected from themselves.”
+“People,” said Judge Rant, “must sometimes be protected from themselves.”

 By people he meant gay men.

 By themselves he meant them, the other, the immoral, the excluded …